 Finally, when using only evaluative feedback, the robot learns in average $3$ action values per state, compared to $7$ action values per state when also using unlabeled instructions.
 This means that our model can determine more efficiently the Q-function in less time.

 This experiment validates the results we obtained in simulation.
-It demonstrates that our framework reduces both the training time and the amount of required teaching signals with respect to not using unlabeled instructions.
+It demonstrates that our framework reduces both the training time and the number of required teaching signals with respect to not using unlabeled instructions.